Kazakh Wikipedia: History

-The Kazakh Wikipedia started in June 2002.
-The Kazakh Wikipedia had a very high growth rate in 2011, going from 7,000 articles to over 100,000 in less than one year, largely due to the incorporation of materials from the Kazakh Encyclopedia, which have been released under a Creative Commons Attribution Share-Alike License (CC BY-SA).
+The Kazakh Wikipedia was launched in June 2002.
+It experienced exceptionally rapid growth in 2011, expanding from 7,000 articles to over 100,000 in less than a year, largely as a result of the incorporation of material from the Kazakh Encyclopedia, which had been released under a Creative Commons Attribution Share-Alike Licence (CC BY-SA).
 This rapid expansion was initiated by the non-profit Wikibilim Foundation.
-The Samruk Kazyna Foundation, Kazakhstan's sovereign oil wealth fund, sponsored the expansion, with 30 million tenge spent in 2011 for paid editing, digitalization, and author rights transfer.
-At the Wikimania 2011 conference WikiBilim president Rauan Kenzhekhanuly was awarded the Wikipedian of the Year award by Wikipedia co-founder Jimmy Wales for his work on the Kazakh Wikipedia expansion.
+The Samruk Kazyna Foundation, Kazakhstan's sovereign oil wealth fund, sponsored the project, allocating 30 million tenge in 2011 for paid editing, digitisation, and the transfer of authors' rights.
+At the Wikimania 2011 conference, the president of WikiBilim, Rauan Kenzhekhanuly, was awarded the Wikipedian of the Year award by Wikipedia co-founder Jimmy Wales for his work on the expansion of the Kazakh Wikipedia.

-In April 2012, the Tengrinews.kz reported that "in 2011, the Samruk Kazyna sovereign wealth fund allocated a total of $204 thousand to develop the Kazakh-language Wikipedia.
-This year, another $136 thousand will be earmarked", citing the Fund's Press Service.
-Wales thanked the Kazakh government for its support of the Kazakh Wikipedia at Wikimania 2012.
+In April 2012, Tengrinews.kz reported that 'in 2011, the Samruk Kazyna sovereign wealth fund allocated a total of $204,000 to develop the Kazakh-language Wikipedia.
+This year, another $136,000 will be earmarked', citing the fund's press service.
+Wales expressed his gratitude to the Kazakh government for its support of the Kazakh Wikipedia at Wikimania 2012.

 The Kazakh Wikipedia can be viewed and written in three different scripts: Cyrillic, Latin, and Arabic.
-On 26 October 2011, it passed the 100,000 articles threshold, and by early 2013 had just over 200,000 articles.
+On 26 October 2011, it passed the 100,000-article threshold, and by early 2013 it contained just over 200,000 articles.

-On 2–3 September 2023, the First Kazakh Wiki Conference was held at the Eurasian National University in Astana.
+On 2–3 September 2023, the first Kazakh Wiki Conference was held at the Eurasian National University in Astana.

 Features

-The Kazakh Wikipedia used ZhengZhu's character mapping program to convert between Cyrillic, Latin, and Arabic scripts, while its Latin script utilized Kazinform's own romanization system.
+The Kazakh Wikipedia used ZhengZhu's character mapping programme to convert between Cyrillic, Latin, and Arabic scripts, while its Latin script utilised Kazinform's own romanisation system.

 The character conversion system was removed from the Kazakh Wikipedia in 2023.

 Controversies

-Questions have been asked about WikiBilim's closeness to the Kazakh government, given that WikiBilim president Rauan Kenzhekhanuly had a long prior career as a Kazakh government official and the government has been widely criticised for its crackdown on free speech.
-Wikipedia co-founder Jimmy Wales' friendship with ex-British Prime Minister Tony Blair, who advises the Kazakh government, has also come under scrutiny, as has the neutrality of the Kazakh Wikipedia's content, much of which is a reproduction of the state-published national encyclopedia.
+Questions have been asked about WikiBilim's closeness to the Kazakh government, given that WikiBilim president Rauan Kenzhekhanuly had a long prior career as a Kazakh government official, and the government has been widely criticised for its crackdown on free speech.
+Wikipedia co-founder Jimmy Wales's friendship with former British Prime Minister Tony Blair, who advises the Kazakh government, has also come under scrutiny, as has the neutrality of the Kazakh Wikipedia's content, much of which is a reproduction of the state-published national encyclopedia.

-In 2015, Jimmy Wales stated on Reddit that at the time he gave Kenzhekhanuly the inaugural Wikipedian of the Year award, he'd been unaware of Kenzhekhanuly's prior positions as first secretary at Kazakhstan's embassy in Moscow and as an adviser to the governor of Kazakhstan's Mangystau region; by 2015, Kenzhekhanuly had gone on to become deputy governor of Kazakhstan's Kyzylorda region and founding director of Eurasian Council on Foreign Affairs, a think-tank funded by the Kazakh government.
+In 2015, Jimmy Wales stated on Reddit that at the time he gave Kenzhekhanuly the inaugural Wikipedian of the Year award, he had been unaware of Kenzhekhanuly's prior positions as first secretary at Kazakhstan's embassy in Moscow and as an adviser to the governor of Kazakhstan's Mangystau region; by 2015, Kenzhekhanuly had gone on to become deputy governor of Kazakhstan's Kyzylorda region and founding director of the Eurasian Council on Foreign Affairs, a think-tank funded by the Kazakh government.